 Other distributions should have similar packages.
 In addition you will have to download the list of font aliases that MEDM uses, found in the file medmfonts.ali.txt.
 What you do with this file to install the aliases varies with your Linux distribution.
 On Red Hat you would do this:

 $ sudo cat medmfonts.ali.txt >> /usr/share/fonts/X11/misc/fonts.alias

 On recent Ubuntu versions (14.04) though do this instead:

 $ sudo mv medmfonts.ali.txt /etc/X11/fonts/misc/medm.alias $ sudo update-fonts-alias misc

 In both cases you will probably have to restart the X11 server (logout and login again should be sufficient).
-The widgetDM_30 and larger aliases refer to fonts that are not included with Ubuntu, so you may wish to edit the fonts referred to (use xfontsel to find appropriate replacements).
+The widgetDM_30 and larger aliases refer to fonts that are not available for Ubuntu, so you may wish to edit those aliases to avoid warnings (use xfontsel to find appropriate replacements).

 · EPICS V4 · IRMIS · Talk · Bugs · Documents · Links · Licensing ·